gotbletu/wikimd/xbox-softmod.md

   - requires a few wires

 ### Flash the TSOP Chip
+*Info: after you have solder the joints on the motherboard to disable write protection, now you can flash the Xbox to use a differen BIOS*

-*Warning: Make sure the power does not go out else it will be bricked while flashing TSOP*
+**Warning: Make sure the power does not go out else it will bricked your Xbox while flashing TSOP**

+- Power on wait for it to boot into the dashboard
-- Put in Hexen Boot Disc into Xbox DVD Drive
+- Put in Hexen Boot Disc
+- Dashboard > Launch DVD > Press A
+  - **(Note: Some DVD Drive wont read certain DVDR+- Disc, maybe burn a few Hexen Boot Disc to different brands)**
 - Choose Your Chip BIOS:
 - (**WARNING: Make sure the BIOS size is less or equal to the chip size**)
   - For Hynix, Hyundai, ST Only
     - Hexen > 3.
-TSOP Flash/Chipped Xbox Tools > 3.2 Modchip/TSOP Flash (Not Winbond) > Yes > Will load Evolution X > [Pick your BIOS to Flash]
+TSOP Flash/Chipped Xbox Tools > 3.2 Modchip/TSOP Flash **(Not Winbond)** > Yes > Will load Evolution X
       - For **256KB TSOP**: Evolution X > Flash 256k BIOS, 1.0-1.5 > **iND-BIOS.5003.67 F and G**
       - For **1MB TSOP**: Evolution X > Flash 512k BIOS, 1.0-1.5 > **X2.5035 F and G**
   - For Winbond Only (**256k BIOS**)
     - Hexen > 3.
-TSOP Flash/Chipped Xbox Tools > 3.3 Winbond or Sharp > **3.3.1 Flash iND-BIOS.5003.67 (F and G)**
+TSOP Flash/Chipped Xbox Tools > 3.3 Winbond or Sharp > **3.3.1 Flash iND-BIOS.5003.67 (F and G)** > Yes > Will Load Gentoox Loader (XBE) v6.05
+    - Gentoox Loader (XBE) v6.05 > Advanced > Flash Menu > **HDD Flash** > bios.bin > Press A > Xbox will reboot when done and load the new BIOS
+      - **(Note: Move Dpad to Cancle Countdown timer in Gentoox, make sure to use a 1st Party controller by Microsoft)**
   - For Sharp Only
     - Hexen > 3.
 TSOP Flash/Chipped Xbox Tools > 3.3 Winbond or Sharp > **Sharp Only Only Use On A Sharp TSOP**
+    - **(Note: Move Dpad to Cancle Countdown timer in Gentoox, make sure to use a 1st Party controller by Microsoft)**
+    - Gentoox Loader (XBE) v6.05 > Advanced > Flash Menu > **HDD Flash**
+    - Now is time to **connect the two wires together** on the top write-enable point
+    - bios.bin > Press A > Xbox will reboot when done and load the new BIOS
 - **>>Time to remove the Softmod Now That the Xbox is TSOP<<**
-- After Flashing is done it will reboot.
-The xbox loading screen will be different if it worked.
-Make sure it reboot back into the Hexen Boot Disc
+- After Flashing is done it will reboot into the new BIOS screen, if the TSOP Flash was sucessful
+- Shutdown the xbox again and boot it backup manually
+- Wait until the Dashboard loads then put in Hexen Boot Disc
+- Dashboard > Launch DVD > Press A
 - Hexen > 3.
-TSOP Flash/Chipped Xbox Tools > 3.5 Chipped/Flashed Xbox Disk Upgrades > 3.5.2 Clean C partition after TSOP flash
+TSOP Flash/Chipped Xbox Tools > 3.5 Chipped/Flashed Xbox **Disk Upgrades** > 3.5.2 **Clean C partition** after TSOP flash
-  - **Passcode**: A Y B X START > Yes
+  - **Passcode**: A Y B X START > Yes > Yes
 - Hexen > 3.
 TSOP Flash/Chipped Xbox Tools > 3.6 Disk Lock/Unlock And eeprom Backup > Yes > Will load Evolution X
-  - Evolution X > Backup eeprom
-  - Evolution X > Unlock Disk > Yes
+  - Evolution X > Unlock Disk > Press A few times to accept > Yes > Press B few times to go back
 - Exit everything, reboot and remove Hexen Boot Disc.
-Your Done Son!
+You're Done Son!

 # TSOP Modded Hard Drive Upgrade